Héctor Lavoe: Arrival in New York City

 In 1967, he met salsa musician and bandleader Willie Colón.
 Johnny Pacheco, owner of Fania Records, and as its recording musical director, suggested that Colón record with Lavoe on a track on Colón's first album El Malo.
-Given the good results, Colón had Lavoe recorded the rest of the album's vocal tracks.
+Given the good results, Colón had Lavoe record the rest of the album's vocal tracks.
 Willie never officially asked Lavoe to join his band, but after the recording, said to him: "On Saturday we start at 10 p.m. at El Tropicoro Club."

 The album's success significantly transformed both Colón's and Lavoe's lives.
 Colón's band featured a raw, aggressive, all-trombone sound that was well received by salsa fans, and Lavoe complemented the style with his articulate voice, talent for improvisation, and sense of humor.
 The album was a massive multimillion-dollar success in France, Panama, Colombia and other countries.
 Héctor received instant recognition, steady work, and enough money to provide him with a comfortable lifestyle.
 According to Lavoe, it happened so fast he did not know how to cope with his sudden success.
 With the sudden fame came love and lust and experimentation with marijuana, heroin, and cocaine.

 During that year, Lavoe started a romantic relationship with Carmen Castro.
 She became pregnant but refused to marry him because she considered him a "womanizer."
-Lavoe's first son, José Alberto Pérez, was born on 30 October 1968.
+Lavoe's first son, José Alberto Pérez, was born on October 30, 1968.
 On the night José was baptized, Héctor received a call informing him that Nilda "Puchi" Román, with whom he also had a relationship during the same period he was with Castro, was pregnant.
-Héctor's second son, Héctor Pérez Jr. was born on 25 September 1969.
+Héctor's second son, Héctor Pérez Jr. was born on September 25, 1969.
 Following the birth the couple married, and at Román's request, Lavoe had only minimum contact with Castro and José Alberto during their marriage.